Program | DAY 2, THURSDAY

 Bite size crunching

 Short and Sharp: life moves fast.
-We hear from three speakers.
+We hear from two speakers.

 12.30 pm | Lunch

 3.00 pm | Afternoon tea

 First Nations update: Closing the (financial) gap